Richarlison: Personal life

 Richarlison donates 10% of his salary to the Instituto Padre Roberto Lettieri, a home for cancer patients in Barretos, São Paulo state, and also supports 100 families in his hometown.
 In November 2021, he called for his fellow professional footballers to take COVID-19 vaccines and ignore misinformation on the topic, citing the death of his first coach Sebastião José da Silva.
 Though he did not endorse any candidate or party in the 2022 Brazilian general election, he spoke out on social justice issues such as the environment, police violence and human rights.

+In March 2024, Richarlison said that he struggled with depression following Brazil's elimination from the 2022 World Cup and even considered quitting football as a result; he sought counseling to help him cope with his poor mental health.
+He also urged other players to seek therapy for their struggles with mental illness.

+Richarlison has been in a relationship with Brazilian influencer Amanda Araujo since 2023.
+The couple have a child together, born 15 June 2025.